Walkoss/my_printf/README.md

 make
 `
 And you will get two libraries.
-Compile with it to use my_printf function.
+Compile with one of them to use my_printf function.
 Example with the file `test.c` given in test folder `gcc test/test.c libmy_printf_'uname -m'-'uname -s'.a`
 or `gcc test/test.c libmy_printf_'uname -m'-'uname -s'.so`